siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 ####Ack format is:

-    {"b":<body>,"f":"[<b64-footer>,<b64-hashcode>]"}<lf>
+    {"b":<body>,"f":[<protocol_version>,<status_code>,<input_available>,<checksum>]}<lf>

 The body echos the command that was sent, in normalized form (all caps, no whitespace).
 If echo is disabled (ee=0) the body returns null in this format: "b":""

 The footer is the same structure as described for the Command.

 ### Queue Reports
-Queue reports are generated asynchronously to command processing if queue reports are enabled.
+Queue reports are generated asynchronously if queue reports are enabled.
 If enabled, each command in the planner queue will be reported when it has finished execution (completed).
 Format is:

-    {"b":{"qr":{"x":0,"a":24}},"f":"[<b64-footer>,<b64-hashcode>]"}
+    {"b":{"qr":{"lx":0,"pb":24}},"f":[<protocol_version>,<status_code>,<input_available>,<checksum>]}<lf>

-Where 'x' is the line index and 'a' is the available blocks in the planner buffer
+Where 'lx' is the line index and 'pb' is the available blocks in the planner buffer

 ### Command Synchronization
-The basic rule is: Only one command should be sent at a time.
+The basic rule is: **Only one command should be sent at a time.**

-The client should wait for an Ack response before sending the next command.
-Commands should not be buffered.
-Given that many Cycle commands queue to the planner this still allows filling the planner queue.
+The client should wait for an Ack response before sending the next command - i.e. commands should not be buffered.
+Given that Cycle commands Ack when they are queued to the planner buffer this mode of operation still supports filling the planner queue.

-By following this behavior the client can expect Ack responses to be returned for all commands within 100 milliseconds or less - with the following exception: Cycle commands that queue to the planner will block until there is space in the planner queue and will not return an Ack until that command can be placed on the queue.
+By following this behavior the client can expect Ack responses to be returned for all commands within 100 milliseconds or less - with the following exception: Cycle commands that queue to the planner will block until there is space in the planner queue and will not return an Ack until that command has been placed on the queue (or failed to do so).
 This behavior allows the client to handle non-responses in a coherent manner using compensating transactions (See Command Replay and Idempotency, below)

 _(Note: some of this has to do with working around the severe non-volatile memory errata to the xmega family that requires you to shut down interrupts during writes to NVM.
 This type of operation ensures that no characters are lost during these intervals)_.